playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 ## Type Information {#reflect-metadata}

-But developer quality of lifes and type safety aren't the only positive for utilizing TypeScript in your projects!
+However, developer quality of life changes and type safety aren't the only positive for utilizing TypeScript in your projects!

 Although it's a much more complex and highly experimental feature of TypeScript, _you are also able to use the typing data from your program in order to do other operations without explicitly duplicating the type data._